cons0le7/Anon-Wallet/README.md

 # Anon-Wallet
+## !IMPORTANT!
+### Send function is broken, you will not be able to send/withdraw bitcoin from your wallet until this is fixed.
+I have also had trouble importing the wallets generated from this tool into other wallet clients.
+I will be working on making things more modern and in compliance with standard practice.
+Until then, I do not recommend using this wallet.

 - A Bitcoin wallet generator with AES-256 encryption.
 - Compatible with desktop Linux, Termux for android and iSH for iOS.
 - Can generate, save & load multiple wallets.